 Collaborate with instructional faculty, counseling faculty, classified staff, and administrators to support and complete program and degree mapping efforts.

-Work with key departments/areas as well as BCC’s participatory governance committees to change infrastructure to benefit students based on the main tenets of GP.
+Work with key departments/areas as well as BCC’s participatory governance committees to modify infrastructure to benefit students based on the main tenets of GP.

-Prepare GP reports, present to governance groups, and submission the State Chancellor’s Office.
+Prepare GP reports, present to governance groups, and submission to the State Chancellor’s Office.

 Increase visibility and engagement in GP through maintaining the GP website, regularly communicating with the campus community regarding GP, presenting/facilitating dialogues, and conducting results-oriented work sessions.